 Welcome to True Nature Teaching

 I offer professional development workshops, presentations, consulting, and custom professional development support in four interdependent aspects of a vital and restorative learning community—Mindfulness, Trauma Informed, Equity, and Restorative Practices.

 This work as a consultant was not part of any career plan—it rose up out of a deep dedication and love for the students and teachers around me.
 While one of my strengths is offering practices and approaches that can result in immediate, positive change, I don't offer a magic bullet or the next great initiative.
 I offer a shift in how we view the act and art of teaching, learning and responding to disruption—a restorative pedagogy.
 This shift is based on the understanding that if we experience safety, belonging, voice and respect we can thrive as a learner and help others thrive.
 This shift moves us from deficit- to strengths-based thinking and from a punitive to a restorative mindset.
 This shift can transform classroom and schools.

-As a consultant, I bring a large tool box filled with 20 years of circle work experience, extensive Restorative Practices training, a M.Ed. in Mindfulness for Educators, 180 hours of clinical training at a therapeutic high school for challenging youth and eight years as an classroom English teacher.
+As a consultant, I bring a large tool box filled with 20 years of circle work experience, extensive Restorative Practices training, a M.Ed. in Mindfulness for Educators, Advanced Training in Trauma Informed Practices, 180 hours of clinical training at a therapeutic high school for challenging youth, eight years as a classroom English teacher, and two years in school leadership.

 I am constantly seeking new learning, reaching out to experts all over the globe to find new ideas, courage and inspiration.
 I am specifically focused on improving my understanding and skills related to equity in schools.
 To this end, I am part of a year-long national collaborative called Transformative Educational Leadership—Mindfulness-Based Social, Emotional, Academic and Ethical Learning for K-12 Systemic Change, which seeks to integrate the many, currently siloed, approaches that all work towards an equitable and holistic approach to education.